University Web Services Policy

 4. Redirects

 Redirects are shortened links that have an affinity label that follows the main domain which are more convenient than the original Url for the site.
 For example, rowan.edu/webservices.
 Overuse of redirects often results in technical issues and negatively impacts overall website SEO and performance.
 Therefore, the use of redirects is limited to high profile websites or pages with evidence of high traffic and high demand.
-Redirects must be approved by Rowan Online management.
+Redirects must be approved by Web Services management.

 4. Standards